gleanerio/scheduler/docs/README.md

 | gleanerconfig.yaml | configs/PROJECT/gleanerconfig.yaml       | dockerconfig: gleaner                             | mounted in gleaner docker container
 | nabuconfig.yaml | configs/PROJECT/nabuconfig.yaml          | dockerconfig: nabu                                | mounted in gleaner docker container

+(NOTE: This is also a gleaner config (below in runtime configuration) that needs to be updated to mactch to make things work)

 [Docker Configs for gleanerio containers ](https://github.com/earthcube/scheduler/issues/106) are still needed: